 On November 15, 1900, Andrew Carnegie formally announced: "For many years I have nursed the pleasing thought that I might be the fortunate giver of a Technical Institute to our City, fashioned upon the best models, for I know of no institution which Pittsburgh, as an industrial centre, so much needs."
 He concluded with the words "My heart is in the work," which would become part of the school's official seal, designed by Tiffany and adopted in May 1912.

 The Mellon family of Pittsburgh and its foundations later became strong and visionary supporters of Carnegie Tech and Carnegie Mellon.
 Thousands of faculty and staff, students and alumni, corporations, foundations and friends have joined this great educational venture.
 Carnegie Mellon would not be Carnegie Mellon without their vision, service and commitment.

 Our Campus in Qatar

-In 1995, His Highness the Amir Sheikh Hamad bin Khalifa Al Thani established Qatar Foundation for Education, Science and Community Development (QF).
+In 1995, His Highness Sheikh Hamad bin Khalifa Al Thani established Qatar Foundation for Education, Science and Community Development (QF).
 His wife, Her Highness Sheikha Moza Bint Nasser, became the Foundation's chairperson and driving force.
 Qatar Foundation aims to support Qatar on its jouney from a carbon economy to a knowledge economy by unlocking human potential.